bladeacer/portfolio/src/pages/posts/endeavour.md

 Customisation may be anti-productivity to most, however it can be somewhat enjoyable and actually spark joy.

-> What is the point of owning a device when you cannot fully customise it,
+> "What is the point of owning a device when you cannot fully customise it,
-> should you wish to?
+> should you wish to?"

 ## Linux Distributions
 There are **many** Linux distributions, each with their own unique offerings.